 If you live near or in the Stuttgart area, I highly recommend adding Lichtenstein castle to your list.
 I loved going so much that we went back a few times, bringing friends with us and checking out other areas of interest nearby.

-The drive was beautiful like most of the drives in this country.
-Going through rolling hills and stumbling upon quaint towns, driving along the Neckar River.
+The drive takes you to the Echaz Valley, a beautiful area in the German countryside.
+Going through rolling hills, stumbling upon quaint towns, and driving along the Neckar River all added to the magic of arriving at this castle.
 When I got to the town of Lichtenstein I could easily see the castle, perched up high on a cliffside.
 After another twenty minutes of weaving up and around, I made my way to the top to check it out.

 There has been a castle here since around 1200, but it was destroyed a few times (at least twice).
 The castle you see today was built in the mid 1800’s by Duke Wilhelm or Urach and today is still owned by the Dukes of Urach.